 - Reset Password page

-- Header (including the global search box and the related quick results window), user menu, notifications and gamification panels
+- Platform header, including the global search box and the related quick results window, the user menu, and the notifications and gamification panels

 At the moment, we are not planning to make the Admin experience accessible too.

 Please refer to the VPAT document for further details on the accessible areas and the criteria Docebo satisfies.

 The learner user interface of your platform basically looks the same as before, it has not gone through radical changes, and, for sure, you are able to use it as usual without retraining.
 We have worked hard to make this big change as smooth as possible for users, while a lot has been reworked under the hood.
 Here are the main changes you will notice:

 - Consistency.
 The position and the behavior of the page elements composing the areas impacted by accessibility have been aligned to keep consistency throughout the areas, easing the user navigation.
 As an example, the platform logo is now always displayed on the left side of the header, and the actions called by the action bar (gamification panel, communication center, notification center) always open a right panel.

 - Forms.
 The login, self-registration, and password reset forms have been redesigned by keeping consistent and uniform spaces in order to group related content.